 A: As a child, I helped my father tend the hillside garden surrounding our home.
 Whenever I smell ripe plums or wet cement, I’m back in that garden.
 He explained fascinating things, like why nasturtium leaves repel water, what black-and-orange tarantula wasps are up to, and how to grow long-stemmed roses.
-When my husband and I moved to Hidden Meadows in 1989, my father helped plant the bank under the oaks with cuttings of Crassula multicava from his garden.
+When my husband and I moved to Escondido in 1989, my father helped plant the bank under the oaks with cuttings of Crassula multicava from his garden.
 It’s a shade-loving, no-maintenance succulent ground cover that spreads, and it’s still going strong.
 My father also grew common succulents, such as Crassula ovata (jade), Aloe arborescens, Drosanthemum floribundum (rosea iceplant) and Aeonium haworthii, because they don’t require much water or work.
 I sometimes wonder what he’d think of the exotic varieties now available.

 Q: Please tell us about your own garden.